Managing lockdown stress

-Lockdown came abruptly and put much of our lives on hold.
-Even the talk of an end to lockdown has lots of uncertainty to it.
-For many young people, it’s been a difficult experience from the start, triggered by the loss of usual routines and plans, direct contact with groups of friends, and perhaps more time spent at home than you would like.
-Or maybe you’ve got used to the ‘ups and downs’ of lockdown – a mix of good days (or moments), as well as bad days.
+The pandemic came abruptly and has put much of our lives on hold.
+For many young people, it’s been a difficult experience from the start, triggered by the loss of usual routines and plans, direct contact with groups of friends, and perhaps more time spent at home than you'd like.
+Or maybe you’ve got used to the ‘ups and downs’ of lockdowns – a mix of good days (or moments), as well as bad days.

 However lockdown is affecting you, it’s likely that at times you have felt stressed.
 And stress is tough.
 It can confuse us when normally we think clearly and it can stop us doing the things we want to do.
 If this is happening to you, now’s the time to get on top of your stress before it gets on top of you.

 Stress can make you feel withdrawn, unmotivated, irritable and tearful.
 At its more intense, it can make you feel distressed and angry.
 Stress can also affect you physically, giving you a headache, upset stomach and low energy.
 It can affect your sleep and make you eat more, or less, than usual.
 It can lead to bad decisions because you’re less careful and rational, so can result in behaviour which brings you into conflict with others or perhaps puts you in danger.

 If you are a teenager, the chances are that you are already being affected by what happens to the brain during adolescence – which is that it is developing fast (more than at any other time of your life, except for up to the age of three!).
 This is worth remembering during lockdown, because some of the pressures will be really felt by you.
 For example, it’s completely normal during adolescence to experience mood swings or to feel a pull to live more in the moment.
 Lockdown may feel like it’s got you trapped.